 Kale and Brussels Sprouts Salad

-This kale and Brussels sprouts salad with honey dijon vinaigrette is a simple side dish that’s perfect for the holidays.
+This kale and Brussels sprouts salad, topped with crispy prosciutto, slivered almonds, and dried cranberries, is a simple side dish that’s perfect for the holidays.
 Makes 8 servings.

 Are you planning a menu for Christmas yet?
 I’m usually fairly prepared, but I just figured ours out this morning.
 We’re going to be hanging out at home and feasting on appetizers for Christmas Eve, but on Christmas Day, we’ll be going to my parents’ house for a more formal dinner.
 I know my mom is already planning a fancy entree, but I’ll be bringing this kale and Brussels sprouts salad and Marc’s favorite tourtiere.